Louis-CharlesBiron/ImgToText/readme.md

 - Lower the media size.
 The media size is the most impactful on performance, so make sure the converted media is not unnecessarily big.

-- Try to avoid using colors (especially with high frequency conversions, ex: videos)
+- Try to avoid using colors (especially with high frequency conversions, such as videos)

 - When using colors, try to make the color optimization level higher.
 This will try to group characters by color with the defined level of tolerance.
-This greatly helps to reduce the amount of HTML elements required to render the text, which in turn helps to improve performances.
+This greatly helps to reduce the amount of HTML elements required to render the text, which in turn improves performance.

 - Lower the max framerate.
-Having an unnecessarily high framerate when converting with videos or any dynamic media is heavy on performances.
+Having an unnecessarily high framerate when converting videos or any dynamic media is heavy on performances.
 Prioritise a smaller, but consistent framerate, rather than a higher but unreachable framerate.

 - Make the pixel grouping size higher.
 This can help a bit with improving performances, but comes at the cost of image precision.